-As is common in discrete-choice models~\citep{train_discrete_2009}, the model above is only weakly identified because one could add a constant $c$ to all the $\theta$ parameters and leave the posterior largely unchanged.\footnote{It is perhaps easier to see this non-identifiability in the model for a single vote (Eq.~\ref{eq:voting_model}).} Therefore, we pick an arbitrary item to have $\mu_k=0$ which requires setting the hyper-parameters $\mu_{0[k]}=0$ and $\tau_{0[k]}^2=0.000001$.
+As is common in discrete-choice models~\cite{train_discrete_2009}, the model above is only weakly identified because one could add a constant $c$ to all the $\theta$ parameters and leave the posterior largely unchanged (it may be easier to see this non-identifiability from the model for a single response (Eq.~\ref{eq:voting_model})).
+Therefore, we pick an arbitrary item to have $\mu_k=0$ which requires setting the hyper-parameters $\mu_{0[k]}=0$ and $\tau_{0[k]}^2=0.000001$.
 For the remaining items, we set weakly informative priors: $\mu_{0[k]}=0$, $\tau_{0[k]}^2=4$.
 For readers accustomed to graphical models, our model for the 5 responses in Table~\ref{tab:votes} is presented in Figure~\ref{fig:graphical}.